OUR TOWN: Program Description

 The NEA is committed to diversity, equity, inclusion, and accessibility, and fostering mutual respect for the diverse beliefs and values of all individuals and groups.
 Our Town supports a variety of projects across the country in urban, suburban, rural, and tribal communities of all sizes.

-Our Town projects must integrate arts, culture, and design activities into efforts that strengthen communities by advancing local economic, physical, and/or social outcomes.
+Our Town projects must demonstrate a specific role for arts, culture, and design as a part of strategies that strengthen communities by advancing local economic, physical, and/or social outcomes.
 Competitive projects often pilot new proposed activities and establish new or deepen existing cross-sector partnerships, while also demonstrating how they strive to lay the groundwork for long-term systems change.
 Projects may include activities such as:

 - Artist residency: A program designed to strategically connect artists with the opportunity to bring their creative skill sets to non-arts institutions, including residencies in government offices, businesses, or other institutions.

-- Arts festivals: Public events that gather people, often in public space or otherwise unexpected places, to showcase talent and exchange culture.
+- Arts festivals: Public events that safely gather people, often in public space or otherwise unexpected places, to showcase talent and exchange culture.